kevinchiv/Predicting-Kickstarter-Success/README.md

 ## Results: <br>
-The best model was XGB Classifier, but I chose to use SGD Classifier for the speed, scalability, and model interpretability.
+The best model was XGB Classifier, but I chose to use SGD Classifier for the speed, scalability, and model interpretability. <br>
 In terms of F2, SGD Classifer had a score of 0.822 on train and 0.823 on test.

 If we ignore the main categories, the results indicate that on average: <br>